taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 > Management is doing things right; leadership is doing the right things.

-Team and Agile

-- **Extreme Programming Explained: Embrace Change** (2nd, 2004) by Kent Beck
+### Software Project Management

 - **The Mythical Man-Month: Essays on Software Engineering** (Anniversary Edition 2nd, 1996) by Jr·Frederick P·Brooks
 - **Peopleware: Productive Projects and Teams** (2013) by Tom DeMarco
-- **Clean Agile: Back to Basics** (2019) by Robert C. Martin
-- **Scrum and XP from the Trenches** (2nd, 2015) by Henrik Kniberg
-- **Scrum: The Art of Doing Twice the Work in Half the Time** (2014) by Jeff Sutherland
 - **The Goal: A Process of Ongoing Improvement** (3rd, 2004) by Eliyahu M. Goldratt
-- **Lean from the Trenches** (2011) by Henrik Kniberg
 - **Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency** (2001) by Tom DeMarco
 - **The Software Craftsman: Professionalism, Pragmatism, Pride** (2014) by Sandro Mancuso
-- **Implementing Lean Software Development: From Concept to Cash** (2006) by Mary Poppendieck
-- **The Art of Agile Development** (2nd, 2021) by James Shore, Shane Warden
-- **The Agile Samurai** (2013) by Jonathan Rasmusson
 - **Managing Humans: Biting and Humorous Tales of a Software Engineering Manager** (2016) by Michael Lopp
 - **The Five Dysfunctions of a Team: A Leadership Fable** (2011) by Patrick Lencioni
 - The Nature of Software Development: Keep It Simple, Make It Valuable, Build It Piece by Piece (2015) by Ron Jeffries
-- Lean Software Development: An Agile Toolkit by Mary Poppendieck, Tom Poppendieck, Ken Schwaber
 - Timeless Laws of Software Development by Jerry Fitzpatrick
 - Rapid Development: Taming Wild Software Schedules by Steve McConnell
-- Lean thinking  banish waste and creat wealth in your corporation by James P.Womack
-- Learning Agile by Andrew Stellman
 - Ship It! by Jared Richardson
 - Working with Coders: A Guide to Software Development for the Perplexed Non-Techie by Patrick Gleeson

+Some More

+- Specification by Example by Gojko Adzic
+- User Stories Applied:For Agile Software Development by Mike Cohn
+- User Story Mapping Building Better Products using Agile Software Design by Jeff Patton
+- Manage Your Project Portfolio by Johanna Rothman

+### Agile

+> Agile: Agile methodologies, including Scrum, Kanban, and Extreme Programming (XP), prioritize adaptability, collaboration, and iterative development.
+They involve breaking the project into small increments called "sprints" and focusing on delivering working software in short cycles.

+Agile

+- **Clean Agile: Back to Basics** (2019) by Robert C. Martin
+- **The Art of Agile Development** (2nd, 2021) by James Shore, Shane Warden
+- **The Agile Samurai** (2013) by Jonathan Rasmusson
+- Learning Agile by Andrew Stellman
+- Agile Retrospectives：Making Good Teams Great by Esther Derby , Diana Larsen,Ken Schwaber
+- Coaching Agile Teams: A Companion for ScrumMasters,Agile Coaches, and Project Managers in Transition by Lyssa Adkins
+- Agile Project Management with Scrum by Ken Schwaber
+- Succeeding with Agile:Software development using Scrum by Mike Cohn
+- Agile Estimating and Planning by Mike Cohn

+Extreme Programming (XP)

+> Extreme Programming (XP) is an Agile software development methodology that prioritizes customer satisfaction, adaptability, and high-quality software.
+It involves iterative development, continuous planning, small releases, pair programming, test-driven development, continuous integration, and close collaboration with an onsite customer representative.
+XP aims to deliver working software frequently, respond quickly to changes, and maintain a sustainable and productive team environment.

+- **Extreme Programming Explained: Embrace Change** (2nd, 2004) by Kent Beck

+Scrum

+> Scrum is an Agile framework that follows an iterative and incremental approach.
+It divides the project into time-bound iterations called "sprints" and employs a cross-functional team to deliver working software at the end of each sprint.
+Scrum emphasizes close collaboration, regular meetings (sprint planning, daily stand-ups, sprint review, and retrospective), and a product backlog for prioritizing and managing work.

+- **Scrum and XP from the Trenches** (2nd, 2015) by Henrik Kniberg
+- **Scrum: The Art of Doing Twice the Work in Half the Time** (2014) by Jeff Sutherland

+Kanban

+> Kanban is another Agile methodology that visualizes the workflow using a Kanban board.
+It focuses on limiting work-in-progress, optimizing flow, and continuously improving the delivery process.
+Kanban provides clear visibility into the status of each task and helps teams identify bottlenecks and optimize their work.

+- **Kanban: Successful Evolutionary Change for Your Technology Business** (2013) by David J. Anderson

+### Lean Software

+> Lean Software Development applies Lean principles, originally from the manufacturing industry, to software development.
+It aims to eliminate waste, optimize processes, and deliver value efficiently.
+Lean methodologies emphasize value stream mapping, continuous improvement, and reducing non-value-added activities.

+- **Lean from the Trenches** (2011) by Henrik Kniberg
+- **Implementing Lean Software Development: From Concept to Cash** (2006) by Mary Poppendieck
+- Lean Software Development: An Agile Toolkit by Mary Poppendieck, Tom Poppendieck, Ken Schwaber
+- Lean thinking  banish waste and creat wealth in your corporation by James P.Womack

+### Others

 Project Management